-This week I presented at a conference all about Evidence-based HR.
-And now I'm about to make a wild claim about the time it takes to prepare for a presentation based largely on my own experience.
+Using my own experience of presenting at a conference on Evidence-based HR, in this blog you will get 10 rules for perfect presentation preparation.
 Not quite evidence-based research but a healthy hunch that means well.
 So, how long does it take you to prepare an important, new or complex presentation thoroughly?
 Not to do the research behind it, to be clear, but to prepare content and get ready to deliver, that’s the quiz question for now.

 Well, it’s not quite Malcolm Gladwell’s 10,000 hour assertion of mastery but I’m going to put it out there and say that 10 hours seems a minimum.
 I often work with people on their presentations and we always have a good chat about preparation.
 We all know it matters but what does it really involve?